Care of lacerations

 Foreign bodies are sometimes present in wounds, depending on the mechanism.
 Wounds involving glass are likely to have foreign bodies, lacerations due to sharp metal rarely do, and wounds involving other substances are of intermediate risk.
 Although not very sensitive, a patient’s complaint of feeling a foreign body is fairly specific and should not be ignored.
 Localized pain or tenderness in a high-risk wound also is suggestive, particularly if pain worsens with active or passive motion.
 Wound examination and exploration are not sensitive for small foreign bodies unless the wound is superficial and its full depth is visible.

 Penetration of the abdominal or thoracic cavity should be considered in any wound over those locations in which the bottom of the laceration is not clearly visible.
 Wounds should not be blindly probed; blind probing is unreliable and may cause further injury.
-Patients with suspected thoracic lacerations require a chest x-ray initially, with a repeat film after 4 to 6 hours of observation; any slowly developing pneumothorax should be visible by that time.
+Patients with suspected thoracic lacerations require a chest x-ray or other imaging study initially, with a repeat film after 4 to 6 hours of observation; any slowly developing pneumothorax should be visible by that time.
 In patients with abdominal lacerations, local anesthesia facilitates exploration (lacerations can be extended horizontally if necessary).
 Patients with wounds penetrating the fascia should be observed in the hospital; sometimes abdominal CT is used to identify hemoperitoneum.
 Bedside ultrasonography may also help identify injuries such as a pneumothorax, hemothorax, or hemoperitoneum, especially in unstable patients who cannot be transported to CT.

 Imaging studies are recommended for all wounds involving glass and for other wounds if a foreign body is suspected because of the mechanism, the symptoms, or an inability to examine the wound’s full depth.
 If glass or inorganic material (eg, stones, metal fragments) is involved, plain x-rays are taken; glass bits as small as 1 mm are usually visible.
 Organic materials (eg, wood splinters, plastic) are rarely detected with plain x-rays (although the outline of larger objects may be visible because of their displacement of normal tissue); various other modalities have been used, including ultrasonography, CT, and MRI.
 None of these is 100% sensitive, but CT may offer the best balance between accuracy and practicality.
 A high index of suspicion and careful exploration of all wounds are always appropriate.